Ardibid/ThirdHand/README.md

 Machine Learning-Based Toolmaking for Creative Practitioners*.

 ## Summary
 In this casestudy, I collaborated with a mucsician to create a robtic musical instrument based on the user-generated data.
-A generative model was trained on the collected data from the musician to control a robotic arm to play Santoor, a traditional Persian musical instrument.
+A generative model was trained on the collected data from the musician to control a robotic arm to play Santoor, a traditional Persian musical instrument. <br>
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/mLxlOaPRUNs/0.jpg)](https://www.youtube.com/watch?v=mLxlOaPRUNs)